Table of Contents

 Hip Joint Feels Weak

 If you’ve ever felt a sudden weakness in your hip joint or quadriceps, it may be due to a pinched nerve.
-This can often happen if you sit at a desk job for long periods of time, which causes your hip flexors to tighten and shorten due to the stationary position.
+This can often happen if you sit at a desk job for long periods, which causes your hip flexors to tighten and shorten due to the stationary position.

-Extended periods of sitting can also put pressure on the lumbar disc and causes the nerve to become pinched.
+Extended periods of sitting can also put pressure on the lumbar disc and cause the nerve to become pinched.
 This pain eventually can lead to your knees.